moorepants/eme185/content/pages/purchasing.rst

 EME 185 A/B Capstone MAE Purchasing And Out-Of-Pocket Reimbursement Guidelines

+.. contents:: Table of Contents

 Key Guidelines
 ==============

 - Project funds are only granted through an approved Bill of Materials (BOM).
   The first BOM was submitted in your Preliminary Design Report at the end of the first quarter.
 - There are two additional oppurtunities (making 3 in total) to request/change funds for your project.
 These will be submitted via BOM Change Orders described below.
 - Once funds are approved, proceed with purchasing only the items from your BOM by any of the means described below.
 - Students from BME funded projects do not have access to the OPS and must submit purchase requests through their TA.
 These submissions can only occur every two weeks.
+- **BME funded projects must have their TA place the orders!** See the "Ordering for BME Funded Projects" section for more info.
 - The University does not have an Amazon Prime account.
 - We've been having issues getting POs for Home Depot, please send a request for a reimbursement prior to making a purchase.

-.. contents:: Table of Contents

 Resources
 =========